danielabar/data-iteration-ruby-pluralsight/README.md

 * Modules can be included in classes (aka mixin) to add behaviour, eg: `Enumerable`
 * Module is the superclass of `Class`, therefore every class is also a module.

+**Naming Convention**

+Common to name modules something ending in "able", eg: `Comparable`, `Enumerable`.
+Because modules are typically used to add behaviour.

 ```ruby
 p Class.superclass
 # Module